MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-bookings.md

 ---
-title: Invoice your bookings in Business Central | Microsoft Docs
+title: Invoice your bookings in Business Central
-description: Learn how you can do bulk invoicing from Microsoft Bookings in Business Central .
+description: This topic explains learning how you can perform bulk invoicing from Microsoft Bookings in Business Central.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual